- 1. WHAT IS A BREAST LIFT?

-- Level 1: Mild sagging – The patient’s areolas are level with the breast crease, but breast tissue is still visible below the areolas.
+Level 1: Mild sagging – The patient’s areolas are level with the breast crease, but breast tissue is still visibly sagging beneath the crease.

-- Level 2: Moderate sagging – The patient’s areolas sit below the breast crease, but breast tissue is still visible below the areolas.
+Level 2: Moderate sagging – The patient’s areolas sit below the breast crease and breast tissue is visible below the areolas.

-- Level 3: Significant sagging – The patient’s areolas sit below the breast crease with no visible breast tissue below the areolas.
+Level 3: Significant sagging – The patient’s areolas sit below the breast crease with little to no visible breast tissue below the areolas.

-- Pseudoptosis – The patient’s areolas are above the breast crease, but majority of breast tissue hangs below the breast crease.
+Pseudoptosis – The patient’s areolas are above the breast crease, but the majority of breast tissue hangs below the breast crease.

 Crescent / Circumareolar Technique